jjfrackowiak/Sepsis-Antibiotic-Timing-MetaAnalysis/README.md

 # Does Immediate Antibiotic Administration Reduce Sepsis Mortality?
-A Meta-Analysis in R
+A Metaanalysis in R

-This repository contains the code and materials for a meta-analysis examining whether the timing of antibiotic administration affects mortality rates among sepsis patients.
-The analysis expands on the meta-analysis conducted by [Rothroc et al. (2020)](https://www.annemergmed.com/article/S0196-0644(20)30337-1/fulltext#tbl1fnddagger) by incorporating two additional studies published after the original review.
+This repository contains the code and materials for a metaanalysis examining whether the timing of antibiotic administration affects mortality rates among sepsis patients.
+The analysis expands on the metaanalysis conducted by [Rothroc et al. (2020)](https://www.annemergmed.com/article/S0196-0644(20)30337-1/fulltext#tbl1fnddagger) by incorporating two additional studies published after the original review.
 The study uses random and fixed effects models to determine the impact of immediate (0-1 hour) versus early (1-3 hours) antibiotic administration on patient outcomes.

 ## Key Features